[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 The following is what I have compiled on Johan Philip Kerchner.
 Some

-of it I obtained from the 1909 report, some was obtained verbally from
+of it I obtained from the 1909 report which was a very good starting resource

-E. Jesse Kerchner, and some was obtained from my own research in an attempt
+Kerchner, and some was obtained from my own research in an attempt to conclusively

-to prove or disprove the theory of George F. Kerchner, Sr.
+prove or disprove the 1909 theory of George F. Kerchner, Sr., as to who was

-Philadelphia.
-The following is an excerpt from the book, A Collection
+He landed in Philadelphia.
+The following is an excerpt from the book,

-of Upwards of Thirty Thousand Names of German, Swiss, Dutch, French,
+"A Collection of Upwards of Thirty Thousand Names of German, Swiss, Dutch,

 Cowes."
 Appearing in the list of 104 immigrants on page 170 is Johan